Today's decluttering mission is to declutter bakeware, including baking dishes and sheets.

 Finally, below I've shown some photos provided by readers who've already taken on this mission, showing their results, to get you inspired to tackle this one yourself.

-Top photo courtesy of Anthony Crider and second photo courtesy of a reader, Mary
+Top photo courtesy of Anthony Crider, from Flickr Creative Commons, and second photo courtesy of a reader, Mary

 Dig Back Deep Into Your Deep Cabinets So You Don't Miss Anything!